PhilHudson/yasnippets/README.md

 then:

-3. Everything after FILE, including the space character before "&optional".
-Tab to this and hit C-d if you want to just remove all the optional stuff (the most common use case).
+3. Everything after FILE, including the space character before `&optional`.
+Tab to this and hit `C-d` if you want to just remove all the optional stuff (the most common use case).

 ## Idiosyncratic Elisp formatting
 I use C-style outdenting.
 That's right: closing parens on their own lines.
 Block structuring, visually represented.
-The AST, visually represented.
-Sexp nesting, visually represented.
+The [AST](https://en.wikipedia.org/wiki/Abstract_syntax_tree "Abstract syntax tree"), visually represented.
+[Sexp](https://en.wikipedia.org/wiki/S-expression "Symbolic expression") nesting, visually represented.
 The right way, I claim.
 Making the most of the visual real estate available on a great big portrait display, which I highly recommend to any serious coder.

 If you hate it, I understand.
 Why not fork this repo?
 If you do, please keep me posted, and I'll link to you.